 General Foundry Service’s Machine shop

-With 16 CNC centers, General Foundry provides in-house secondary CNC machining to all our aluminum or zinc aluminum castings.
+With 16 CNC centers, General Foundry provides in-house secondary CNC machining to all our aluminum or zinc-aluminum castings.
 Additionally, our in-house machining provides higher quality and faster turn-around times, saving customers time and money.
 The foundry and machine shop teams are constantly collaborating, reducing metal scrap and increasing product quality.
-Further, they share a wall; so pushing product through the shop or offering time compression methods is routinely done helping customers save time.
+Furthermore, they share a wall; so pushing products through the shop or offering time compression methods is routinely done helping customers save time.

 Contact us for more information regarding our in-house secondary CNC machining, or call us at 510-297-5040 and we will gladly assist you.

 At General Foundry, our casting and machining collaboration allows us to create the nearest net shape, helping to reduce machining, saving our customers time and money.
 Our in-house processes allow for direct collaboration between the foundry and machine shop, reducing the amount of scrap and increasing yields internally and externally.

 Currently, we operate 15 vertical CNC mills and 1 CNC lathe.
 Our three largest machines, with a 64” x 40” x 38” travel, have cranes to handle extremely heavy geometries safely.
 With 3 and 4 axis capabilities, multiple rotary tables and true 3D machining, we can handle many of the more challenging and tighter tolerance jobs.
 Half of our machines have probes, allowing us to accurately pick up starting points.

 Programming is done in-house and we create custom fixtures for each geometry and job.
 As part of our design reviews, we routinely help customers move from cast datums to machined datums, and ask questions upfront regarding design intent, what’s critical, tolerances, and GD&T.